Academic Regulations for PhD Programmes

 Academic Performance

-The student should maintain a CGPA of 7.0 in the coursework to become a Ph.D candidate.
+The student should have a CGPA of 7.0 in the coursework to graduate with a Ph.D degree.

 Residency requirements